pdet/cwidabot/README.md

 # Configuration File

-<token> - Replace this line with your bot's token
+* $token - Replace this line with your bot's token
-<group_id> - This is the id where the bot should make the announcements
+* $group_id - This is the id where the bot should make the announcements
-<bot_name> - @bot_name, so we can filter the messages he should reply to if he is in a group
+* $bot_name - @bot_name, so we can filter the messages he should reply to if he is in a group
-<default_zoom_madam> - Link for default zoom madams
+* $default_zoom_madam - Link for default zoom madams
-<default_zoom_fatal> - Link for default zoom fatal
+* $default_zoom_fatal - Link for default zoom fatal
-<sender_email> - Email used to send calendar invitations
+* $sender_email - Email used to send calendar invitations
-<password> - Password for that email
+* $password - Password for that email
-<attendees> - Email(s) that should get the invitation
+* $attendees - Email(s) that should get the invitation

 Obs: chmod 600 the configuration file